 Read more: The Best Restaurants in the Outer Banks

 The 26-mile barrier island was voted the Best Beach in North Carolina by our readers and we can affirm their choice!

 With incredible ocean views, crystal clear and sometimes green water, and plenty of space, Topsail Island is the perfect North Carolina Beach vacation spot.
-Read more to find what other Topsail Island business also made our list of winners!
+Read more to find out the other Topsail Island business that also made our list of winners!